-Personalization is a key element 🗝️ of this marketing because it allows companies to create unique experiences (we all dream of that, after all…) 🪄.
+Personalization is a key element 🗝️ of this marketing because it allows businesses to create unique experiences (we all dream of that, after all…) 🪄.
 There are a multitude of personalization strategies, but today we’re going to focus on 3 in particular, let’s get started! ⬇️

-The one to one name marketing strategy
+The one-to-one name marketing strategy

 The geographic strategy

 In fact, Starbucks personalizes the beverage offering based on the location of each store.
-For example, in areas with warmer weather ☀️, the coffee company may offer iced drinks or smoothies, while in colder areas 🥶 they may continue to offer hot drinks and heartier dishes.
+For example, in areas with warmer weather ☀️, the coffee brand may offer iced drinks or smoothies, while in colder areas 🥶 they may continue to offer hot drinks and heartier dishes.

 By executing this strategy, Starbucks is building customer loyalty by creating closer connections with customers and providing a more enjoyable shopping experience. 🥰